lpomfrey/django-debreach/README.rst

 Extra mitigation against the `BREACH attack <http://breachattack.com/>`_ for Django projects.

+Note that as of version 4,.2 Django includes this protection natively and this library is not needed.

 django-debreach provides additional protection to Django's built in CSRF token masking by randomising the content length of each response.
 This is achieved by adding a random string of between 12 and 25 characters as a